BabatundeOnabajo/WatchKit-App-for-IP2Location.IO/README.md

 # WatchKit-App-for-IP2Location.IO
 This is a WatchKit app designed for the IP2Location.IO services.
 It enables you to find out information about a given IP address with your Apple Watch, using the API provided by IP2Location.IO.
 The application shows the many contexts and use cases in which APIs can be used.
+It is programmed using Swift and uses the latest SwiftUI framework (as opposed to the more traditional, UIKit).

 # Requirements
 In order to use this smartwatch app, you will need the following: